New Zealand Travel Information

-This section provides essential travel information for Australia including: climate and currency, time differences and dialling codes, visas and other entry requirements.
+This section provides essential travel information for New Zealand including: climate and currency, time differences and dialling codes, visas and other entry requirements.
 There’s also information about the nation’s food and drink, flora and fauna, history and culture; but if we have left any of your travel questions unanswered, our locally-based Travel Design teams are here to provide in-the-know and up-to-the-minute advice.
 Contact us.

 From 1 October 2019, all travellers, with the exception of New Zealand and Australian passport holders, require either a visitors visa; or if holding a passport from a visa-waiver country (including USA, Canada, UK, European Union countries, Hong Kong, Singapore and some South American nations), will require an Electronic Travel Authority (ETA).
 Visit: www.immigration.govt.nz/new-zealand-visas to ensure you have the correct documentation for travel, or to apply for a visa.